CanBul/recompy/Readme.md

 Returns precision and recall values of recommended items at k.

 ### Note
-This work is created as a part of AI Projects program @ inzva.
+This library is created as a part of AI Projects program @ inzva.
 You can see more at inzva.com